paltannistha/khanfarhan10.github.io/_posts/2020-09-29-covid_decontamination.md

 and Control of the Microbial Community Affiliated with Copper or Aluminum Heat Exchangers of HVAC Systems. *Curr Microbiol* 65, 141--149 (2012). doi.org/10.1007/s00284-012-0137-0

+# Complete Article

+You can view or <a href="the/name/of/your/file.x" download>download this article</a>